 (A) 0.0036 watts/(m·K).

 The thermal resistance R of an object can be related to its thermal conductivity κ by:

 R = d/(κ·A),

-where d is the thickness of the object that heat must conduct through, and A is the cross-sectional area, such that the conductivity is given by:
+where d is the thickness of the object that heat must conduct through, and A is the cross-sectional area, such that the thermal conductivity can be solved for:

-or to two significant figures, the thermal conductivity of the wall is 0.027 watts/m·K.
+or to two significant figures, the thermal conductivity of the wall is 0.14 watts/(m·K).

 (D) : 5 students